Correlation Between Putnam Premier and MFS High

 Strong

-Over the last 90 days MFS High Yield has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in MFS High Yield are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of comparatively stable primary indicators, MFS High is not utilizing all of its potentials.
 The recent stock price uproar, may contribute to short-horizon losses for the private investors.

 Putnam Premier and MFS High Volatility Contrast